 In addition to his work as a composer, Judd is active as a promoter of new music in New York and around the world.
 He is the co-director of New Amsterdam Records, an artists’ service organization that supports post-genre musicians through the development of performances and new recordings.
 He is the curator of the Ecstatic Music Festival in New York’s Merkin Hall, an annual showcase of new collaborative concerts between artists from different musical worlds, and he is a founding member of NOW Ensemble, the composer/performer collective that develops new chamber music for their idiosyncratic instrumentation.
 In 2014, he co-curated the first Apples & Olives festival in Zürich, Switzerland, bringing to Europe the post-genre ethos of the Ecstatic Music Festival and New Amsterdam.

-Judd has received degrees from Williams College and the Yale School of Music, has been a Fellow at the Tanglewood Music Center and the Bang on a Can Summer Institute of Music, and is completing his PhD dissertation at Princeton University.
-Judd is also the recipient of a Six Points Fellowship for Emerging Jewish Artist, a partnership of Avoda Arts, JDub Records, and the Foundation for Jewish Culture.
+Judd has received degrees from Williams College, the Yale School of Music, and Princeton University, and has received Fellowships from the Tanglewood Music Center, the Bang on a Can Summer Institute, the Six Points Fellowship for Emerging Jewish Artists, and the Sundance New Frontier Story Lab.